Skip to main content

 Open In Colab

 DSPy is a framework for algorithmically optimizing LM prompts and weights, especially when LMs are used one or more times within a pipeline.
-Weave automatically tracks and logs calls made using DSPy modules and functions.
+Using the DSPy Weave integration, Weave will automatically track and log calls made using DSPy modules and functions.

-It’s important to store traces of language model applications in a central location, both during development and in production.
-These traces can be useful for debugging, and as a dataset that will help you improve your application.
+Storing traces of AI applications, both during development and in production, is useful for debugging, and building evaluation datasets that will help you improve your application iteratively.

 import os